|

 As

-many of you know I left PiA some months ago, having been Chief
+many of you know I left PiA some months ago, having been Chief Executive

-Trustees have asked me to
+have asked me to

-oversee the closure of the Charity, following the recent decision to
+oversee the closure of the Charity, following the recent decision

-income that would have compensated for the loss of the Jeans for Genes
+raise additional income that would have compensated for the loss

-annual grant.
-But, in the end, the amounts were just too large and the
+of the Jeans for Genes annual grant.
+But, in the end, the amounts

-Trustees rightly felt that it was better to close the Charity without
+were just too large and the Trustees rightly felt that it was better

-liabilities than struggle on with the distinct possibility of
+to close the Charity without liabilities than struggle on with the

-insolvency in a matter of months.
+distinct possibility of insolvency in a matter of months.

 As

-the Chairman points out in his lead article we are all passionate about
+the Chairman points out in his lead article we are all passionate

-and specialists to diagnose and treat PID patients.
+with the expertise and specialists to diagnose and treat PID patients.

 Today,